 Let’s assume; your mobile app is hosted on a local server in California.
 A customer from Japan visits the app.
 In such cases, the request travels through the continents to get the request server that increases the loading time by 3-5 seconds and even more.
 This amount of time is enough for a user to leave your mobile app.

 Cybersecurity is always a major challenge for the tech industry.
 Mobile apps are also facing vulnerability issues in terms of data caching.
-That’s why all the payment and banking applications offer password and pin based access to the security of imperative data.
-Though these are not the popular security measures, they help in avoiding the online security issues up to some extent.
+That’s why all the payment and banking applications offer password and pin-based access for the security of imperative data.
+Though these are not popular security measures, they help in avoiding the online security issues up to some extent.
 For the extended security of mobile apps, businesses allow VPN only access to their imperative enterprise resources or disable the application access over insecure public networks.

 At Credencys, mobile app developers guide enterprises about the most suitable mobility tools, technologies, platforms, and frameworks to offer affordable and scalable mobile app development.
-We define custom app development strategy by considering your specific business needs.
-If you have any query or concern related to selecting an appropriate tech-stack for your mobile application, get in touch with our experts to make smart technology decisions.
+We define a custom app development strategy by considering your specific business needs.
+If you have any queries or concerns related to selecting an appropriate technology stack for your mobile application, get in touch with our experts to make smart technology decisions.